aerogear/graphback/docs/db/datasources.md

 Our migration engine is based on Knex.js and we actively supporting and testing following database systems:

-- PostgreSQL
+- PostgreSQL (Using Knex.js)
-- MySQL
+- MySQL (Using Knex.js)
-- SQLite (Limited ability to modify tables - requires recreation of the database for each change)
+- SQLite (No database fields mapping supported)
+- MongoDB (No database fields mapping supported) early version based on MongoDriver - @graphback/runtime-mongodb

 This databases are supported for relational database schema migration.
 Graphback `CRUD Runtime abstraction` allows developers to use any type of datasource